Zofia Czeska: Life

 Zofia Czeska-Maciejowska was born in the Polish–Lithuanian Commonwealth in 1584 as one of nine children to Mateusz Maciejowska and Katarzyna Lubowiecka; one sister younger than her was Anna.

 Czeska married in 1600 to Jan Czeska and was widowed in 1626 childless at which point her religious calling flourished.
+During her marriage she had belonged to the Archconfraternity of Mercy at the Jesuit Church of St. Barbara in Kraków.

 Czeska organised a school for girls in Kraków from 1621 until 1627 (at 18 Szpitalna Street) and then decided to found a women's religious institute that she titled the Sisters of the Presentation which she set up on 31 May 1627.
 Thus the institution that she had introduced was dedicated to the care and the education of poor and orphaned girls which she threw herself into with much apostolic vigor.
 In 1602 she joined a religious movement that the Jesuit priest Piotr Skarga founded.
-Once she returned home after Mass and a man kidnapped her demanding the two be married; she refused and the man married her little sister Anna.
+One day she returned home after Mass, and a man kidnapped her, demanding the two be married; she refused and the man eventually married her little sister Anna.

+She opened her home in Krakow to local girls and founded a school named the ‘Maiden's House of the Presentation of the Blessed Virgin Mary’ - this was the first formally organised girls' school in Poland.

+She founded the Sisters of the Presentation of the Blessed Virgin Mary on 13 January 1660.
+The congregation was officially recognised a few months after her death.

-Czeska died on 1 April 1650 and her remains were interred in the basilica.
+Czeska died on 1 April 1650 and her remains were interred in the basilica of St. Mary's Church in Krakow.

 Her order continues to operate in both her native Poland and in Ukraine.
 In 2008 there were 126 religious in 18 houses and the order was aggregated to the Order of Friars Minor on 19 April 1938.
+As of 2022, the order had 98 sisters in 15 houses in Poland.
+The order works in schools, colleges, kindergartens and orphanages.